Defining Severe Car Accident Injuries

 Serious car accidents can often leave motorists and other road users with severe injuries that have significant long-term or permanent health consequences.
 If your car accident was caused by the negligent actions of another party, you may be able to recover compensation for your financial, physical, and emotional losses.

 Dolman Law Group recognizes that the impact of severe auto accident injuries can often last months, years, or even a lifetime.
-That is why we work so diligently to recover maximum compensation for our injured clients.
-For more information on what is considered a serous injury in an accident, reach out to our team about scheduling a free consultation to explore your legal options.
+That is why we work diligently to recover maximum compensation for our injured clients.
+For more information on how you can obtain compensation after an accident, reach out to our team about scheduling a free consultation to explore your legal options.

 - Were the individuals involved in the car accident wearing their seat belts?

 - What kind of impact or collision was involved?